doubleo-dev/nand-base/README.md

     *This may fail if Python != 3.8.
 In this case, do **Anaconda Installation** above.*

     ```bash
-    conda activate do-nand        # Python 3.8 required; Not compatible with Python >= 3.9
+    conda activate do-nand-riot        # Python 3.8 required; Not compatible with Python >= 3.9
     ./install.sh all
     ```